Skip to main content

 Seasonal Occurrence: Common winter through spring; abundant in summer and fall.
 Nest in our area.

-Abundant in summer, the Royal Tern is commonly spotted on our coastal beaches.
-Bolivar Flats Shorebird Sanctuary, Sea Rim State Park, and Galveston Island are good places to observe Royal Terns.
+Abundant in the summer, Royal Terns are commonly spotted almost anywhere on our coastal beaches.
+Sea Rim State Park, Galveston Island, and our Bolivar Flats Shorebird Sanctuary are great places to observe Royal Terns.

 Close